007 live performance photo

 Archival "revival" in recent years

-The history of 007/Dub7 showcases their evolution from a genre-blending punk/ska/mod band to a more dub-focused post-punk act, deeply involved in the vibrant Boston scene but facing challenges in navigating the music industry and maintaining a clear identity.
+The history of 007/Dub7 showcases their evolution from a rough-edged mix of punk, ska, and mod to a more dub-focused post-punk act, deeply involved in the vibrant Boston scene but facing challenges in navigating the music industry and maintaining a clear identity.